-We are performing research on or developing products for the treatment of several rare disorders, including HAE and FOP, as well as developing broad spectrum antivirals for use as medical countermeasures.
+We are performing research on or developing products for the treatment of several rare diseases, including HAE, FOP and diseases of the complement system, as well as developing broad spectrum antivirals for use as medical countermeasures.
 We expect to encounter significant competition for any of the pharmaceutical products we are developing and plan to develop.
 Companies that complete clinical trials, obtain required funding or government support, obtain required regulatory approvals and commence commercial sales or stockpiling orders of their products before their competitors may achieve a significant competitive advantage.
-Such is the case with the current neuraminidase inhibitors marketed by GlaxoSmithKline plc and F. Hoffmann-La Roche Ltd. for influenza; CINRYZE[®], KALBITOR[®] and FIRAZYR[®], marketed by Shire Pharmaceuticals, Inc. ("Shire") for HAE; BERINERT[®] and HAEGARDA[®] marketed by CSL Limited ("CSL") for HAE; and RUCONEST[®] marketed by Pharming Healthcare, Inc. ("Pharming") for HAE.
+Such is the case with the current neuraminidase inhibitors marketed by GlaxoSmithKline plc and F. Hoffmann-La Roche Ltd. for influenza; CINRYZE[®], KALBITOR[®], FIRAZYR[®], and TAKHZYROTM, marketed by Shire plc ("Shire") or its affiliates, including Takeda Pharmaceutical Company, Ltd., for HAE; BERINERT[®] and HAEGARDA[®], marketed by CSL Limited ("CSL") for HAE; RUCONEST[®], marketed by Pharming Healthcare, Inc. ("Pharming") for HAE; and SOLIRIS[®] and ULTOMIRISTM, marketed by Alexion Pharmaceuticals, Inc. for paroxysmal nocturnal hemoglobinuria ("PNH"), atypical hemolytic uremic syndrome, and myasthenia gravis.

 Further, several pharmaceutical and biotechnology firms have announced efforts in HAE and in other therapeutic areas where we have discovery and development efforts ongoing.
-Notably, prophylactic treatment for HAE is becoming increasingly competitive with the recent approval of CSL's HAEGARDA, Shire's positive Phase 3 data for the monoclonal antibody, lanadelumab, and Pharming's completion of a Phase 2 HAE prophylaxis trial and filing of a supplemental Biologics License Application for RUCONEST.
-Additionally, Kalvista Pharmaceuticals, Inc. (KVD818) and Attune Pharmaceuticals, Inc. (ATN-249) have oral candidates for HAE prophylaxis in Phase 1 development.
-Currently, there are five investigational therapeutics under a compassionate use/expanded access framework that can be available in an outbreak setting to treat Ebola infected patients.
-In early 2018, Shionogi announced the approval in Japan of Xofluza, an oral treatment for influenza, which has also received Priority Review designation from the FDA.
-For FOP, Clementia Pharmaceuticals Inc.'s palovarotene, an oral, retinoic acid gamma receptor agonist, currently in Phase 3, and Regeneron Pharmaceuticals Inc.'s REGN2477, an i.v. anti-activin antibody in Phase 2, are the most advanced development programs in the space.
-If one or more of our competitors' products or programs are successful, the market for our products may be reduced or eliminated.
+KalVista Pharmaceuticals, Inc. has announced plans to conduct a Phase 2 clinical trial in 2019 of an oral kallikrein inhibitor (KVD900) as a treatment for acute attacks.
+KalVista (KVD824) and Attune Pharmaceuticals, Inc. (ATN-249) also have oral kallikrein inhibitors in Phase 1 clinical trials that may be developed as treatments for HAE.
+CSL has an anti-factor XII Mab (CSL312) in Phase 2 clinical development in HAE patients.
+The drug substance patent of Shire's acute treatment, Firazyr, expired in July 2019, which will allow for potential generic entrants to enter the therapeutic space.
+Currently, there are five investigational therapeutics under a compassionate use/expanded access framework that can be available in an outbreak setting to treat Ebola virus disease.
+In early 2018, Shionogi announced the approval in Japan of Xofluza, an oral treatment for influenza, which also received approval from the FDA in October of 2018.
+For FOP, Clementia Pharmaceuticals, acquired in April 2019 by Ipsen, is developing palovarotene, an oral therapy that is in Phase 2 and 3 trials; Regeneron Pharmaceuticals, Inc.'s injectable REGN2477 is in Phase 2; and Blueprint Medicines Corporation's BLU-782 is expected to begin phase 1 trials in 2019.
+There are many additional potential competitors in PNH and other complement-mediated diseases.
+Achillion Pharmaceuticals Inc., Novartis AG and ChemoCentryx, Inc. all have oral complement inhibitors that have reached Phase 2 or Phase 3 clinical trials.
+SOLIRIS is no longer under patent protection and one or more biosimilar versions of that product may be developed.
+If one or more of our competitors' products or programs, including potential competitors not listed, are successful, the market for our products may be reduced or eliminated.